Florida Plumbing License: How to Get Certified as a Plumber in FL

 Searching for a career in Florida that’s high in demand and has a decent paycheque?
 Look no further than becoming a licensed plumber.

 With plumbing systems in every home and establishment, there’s always a need for plumbers.
 And, Florida happens to be an excellent place to dive into a plumbing career.
-From 2018 to 2028, the Florida plumbing industry is projected to see an 18% growth in employment, so there are plenty of career opportunities in this field.
+From 2020 to 2030, the Florida plumbing industry is projected to see a 15% growth in employment, so there are plenty of career opportunities in this field.

 With some education, training, and testing, you’ll have your license and can start your plumbing career.